iamstevendao/vue-tel-input/README.md

 </script>
 ```

-As you see, we do use Vue SFC `<style></style>` tag here to import component's css as it would result in CSS going to the main/vendors bundle instead of being downloaded on demand.
+As you see, we don't use Vue SFC `<style></style>` tag here to import component's css as it would result in CSS going to the main/vendors bundle instead of being downloaded on demand.

 ## Development